 GoDaddy is one of the world’s largest “web services” companies.
-Although they were founded as a domain registrar, they provide a whole range of services from web hosting to website builders accounting to email to digital storage to online security and much more.
+Although they were founded as a domain registrar, they provide a whole range of services from web hosting to website builders to accounting to email to digital storage to online security and much more.

-Over the years, you’ve probably seen GoDaddy’s Super Bowl commercials, GoDaddy girls all around the internet, and most recently their “Helping Small Business” commercials.
+Over the years, you’ve probably seen GoDaddy’s Super Bowl commercials, GoDaddy girls all around the Internet, and most recently their “Helping Small Business” commercials.
 They have brand recognition if nothing else.

-Like any product, there will be tradeoffs, advantages and disadvantages – depending on your particular goals, preferences, and resources.
+Like any product, there will be tradeoffs, advantages, and disadvantages – depending on your particular goals, preferences, and resources.
 However, this product not only competes with other competitors but also with GoDaddy’s own regular web hosting product.

 GoDaddy Managed WordPress Hosting vs. Web or “Regular” Hosting

 Here’s the thing.
 The entire industry move to “WordPress Hosting” services is kind of a weird, confusing, maddening mess.
 I’ve written an entire post on Web Hosting vs. WordPress Hosting, Explained – but here’s the short version.

 - WordPress is simply software that can run on any Linux server with PHP (aka “regular shared hosting).

 - Again – WordPress can (and does) run just fine on web hosting.

 - WordPress does use some server resources at an above-average rate and others at a lower rate.